Most Nicaraguans are of mestizo origin, the result of breeding between the original Spanish settlers and the native indigenous people.

 Spanish is the principal language of Nicaragua.
-Out of all the countries in Central America, the Nicaraguan accent is the most distinctive.
+Of all the countries in Central America, the Nicaraguan accent is the most distinctive.
 Even the most seasoned of Spanish speakers will sometimes have to ask a Nicaraguan to slow down while in mid flow.

 Like other parts of Central America, the Caribbean coast English-speaking.
 This is a remnant of British rule on the Mosquito Coast.

 Alongside English, Creole is also spoken by many in the Caribbean.
 Creole is a curious mix-match of English, Dutch, French, Portuguese and Spanish.
 It dates back to the days when pirates hid out among the islands and cays that make up the coastline.
 Add into this mix the local tongues like Miskito, Rama, and Garifuna, and you have some fantastic Creole going on.

 Of all the countries in Central America, Nicaragua is famous for its poetry.